 Associate Director of Admissions, Senior High (9-12)

-A proud BSM alumna (and College of Saint Benedict graduate), Betsy is excited to come to BSM each day and work with prospective families looking at the BSM Senior High.
+A proud BSM alumna (and College of Saint Benedict graduate) and staff member for four years, Betsy is excited to come to BSM each day and work with prospective families looking at the BSM Senior High.
 "BSM will always be close to my heart, and the ability to share my passion for this community everyday really is a dream come true."
-She enjoys all things "red and white", marathon training and mountain bike racing, and heading to the lake in Hayward, WI whenever the opportunity presents itself.
+She enjoys all things "red and white", marathon training and mountain bike racing, and spending time at the lake.
 She is also part of the BSM Girls Soccer coaching staff, a program she was a part of during her Red Knight tenure.
 She looks forward to meeting with you and telling you exactly why we say "Once a Red Knight, always a Red Knight!"

 As a proud parent to a 2013 BSM graduate and University of Minnesota recipient of a Master’s Degree in Mechanical Engineering, Pamela is excited to return to BSM in a role of sharing what it means to be a Red Knight with prospective families and community partners.
 She looks forward to reconnecting with the BSM community and can’t wait to welcome new families.